 Japan, surrounded by ocean and with little agricultural land, has always been heavily dependent on fish for protein.

-Japan, surrounded by ocean and with little agricultural land, has always been heavily dependent on fish for protein.
+Background: Japan, surrounded by ocean and with little agricultural land, has always been heavily dependent on fish for protein.
 But as its industries have grown, coastal pollution and dwindling local fish stocks have taken its fishing boats further from its shores.
 Now Japan's fishing boats roam the world.

 The United Nations-sponsored Law of the Sea Conference in Caracas, Venezuela next month (June) is expected to make a determined effort to curb the fishing activities of countries like Japan.
 The developing nations want a limit of 200 miles (320 kms) for each country's fishing zone.
 If such a limit is imposed, the effect on Japan's fishing industry would be nothing short of catastrophic.